Skip to main content

 Start here| The Product Marketing Manager

-Typical tasks for a Product Marketing Manager
+Typical tasks for a Product Marketing Manager to proactively reduce churn and improve engagement.

 Written by Julie Zehntner

-Updated over a week ago
+Updated this week

 Summary

-Typical tasks of a Product Manager
+Typical tasks of a Product Marketing Manager

 How this helps

-Typical tasks for a Product Marketing Manager
+Typical tasks for a Product Marketing manager

 Task